Frequently Asked Questions and Their Answers

 21. Is attendance obligatory?
 What can I do if I fail the class because of absenteeism?

 The students who do not attend the classes in over 15% of the total lessons in all 4 tracks cannot take

-You can attend the summer school.
-Summer school is a language programme which is taught by the
+You can attend the paid summer course voluntarily.
+Summer course is a language programme which is taught by the

 English Preparatory School Instructors and is a 6-week condensed language course.
 Attendance is not